karino2/ClassSim/README.md

 ### Data Scraping

-For craping, we use selenium with headless chrome.
+For scraping urlists, we use selenium with headless chrome.
-This is only necessary for data setup.
+This is only necessary for url retrieval (data setup).

 Use Dockerfile.selenium for scraping image and run docker with "--cap-add=SYS_ADMIN" option for headless chrome.